iCloudBMX/iCloudBMX/README.md

 ### Hi there, I'm Khondamir 👋

-> A software engineer building awesome web back/front stuff using .NET tech-stack at `EPAM Systems Inc`.
+> A software engineer building awesome web back/front stuff using .NET tech-stack at `BeeLab LLC`.
 A proud co-founder of `.NET Uzbekistan Community` where we make live streams and events to increase the .NET development in Uzbekistan.
 A teacher of `PDP Academy` where we educate future software engineers.
 <br/>

 <!-- Social icons section -->